A Computationally Stable Approach to Gaussian Process Interpolation of Deterministic Computer Simulation Data: Introduction

 \section{Introduction}

 Computer simulators are often used to model complex physical and engineering processes that are either too expensive or time consuming to observe.
 A simulator is said to be deterministic if the replicate runs of the same inputs will yield identical responses.
-For the last few decades, the deterministic simulators have been widely used to model physical processes.
+For the last few decades, deterministic simulators have been widely used to model physical processes.
 For instance, Kumar and Davidson (1978) used deterministic simulation models for comparing the performance of highly concurrent computers; Su et al. (1996) used generalized linear regression models to design a lamp filament via a deterministic finite-element computer code; Aslett et al. (1998) discuss an optimization problem for a deterministic circuit simulator; several deterministic simulators are being used for analyzing biochemical networks (see Bergmann and Sauro 2008 for references).
 On the other hand, there are cases where stochastic (non-deterministic) simulators are preferred due to unavoidable biases (e.g., Poole and Raftery 2000).
 In spite of the recent interest in stochastic simulators, deterministic simulators are still being actively used.
-For instance, Medina, Moreno and Royo (2005) demonstrate the preference of deterministic traffic simulators over its stochastic counterpart.
-In this paper, we assume that the simulator under consideration is deterministic up to the working precision and the statistician is confident of the choice of the emulator.
+For instance, Medina, Moreno and Royo (2005) demonstrate the preference of deterministic traffic simulators over their stochastic counterparts.
+In this paper, we assume that the simulator under consideration is deterministic up to working precision and the scientist is confident about the validity of the simulator.

 Sacks, Welch, Mitchell and Wynn (1989) proposed modeling (or emulating) such an expensive deterministic simulator as a realization of a Gaussian stochastic process (GP).
 An emulator of a deterministic simulator is desired to be an interpolator of the observed data (e.g., Sacks et al. 1989; Van Beers and Kleijnen 2004).
 For the problem that motivated this work, the objective is to emulate the average extractable tidal power as a function of the turbine locations in the Bay of Fundy, Nova Scotia, Canada.
-The computer simulator for the tidal power model is a numerical solver of a complex system of partial differential equations and is deterministic (i.e., we are not allowed to question the accuracy of the simulator itself).
+The deterministic computer simulator for the tidal power model is a numerical solver of a complex system of partial differential equations, and we accept the simulator as a valid representation of the tidal power.